-Watch the latest #DHSTV for an update from Hank Jongen about what’s happeneing at the Department of Human Services during November 2017.
+Watch the latest #DHSTV for an update from Hank Jongen about what’s happening at the Department of Human Services during March 2018.

 Hundreds more Australians are likely to sign up as organ donors thanks to the determination of volunteers from the Department of Human Services and Gift of Life.
 Continue reading Volunteers pound the pavement to save lives